Interview or Employment in a Private Residence

 If you see or hear of behavior that violates our expectation that employers provide a nondiscriminatory workplace, you are encouraged to intervene, speak up, and/or contact the USC Office of Equity, Equal Opportunity, and Title IX at (213) 740-5086 or firstname.lastname@example.org.
 You should also contact the USC Career Center at (213) 740-9105 or email@example.com to report any entities or individuals that violate this expectation.

 Note that the USC Career Center is not responsible for the safety, security, wages, working conditions, or any other aspect of an interview or employment.
 All hiring, scheduling, and compensation are handled between the applicant and the employer.
 The Career Center does not perform background checks on employer contacts.
-Users assume the risk and responsibility to further screen employers.
+Applicants assume the risk and responsibility to further screen employers.
 Therefore, job seekers are responsible for researching and investigating job leads for themselves.
 By uploading your resume and any other document in any system, you are consenting to the release of otherwise private information for review by potential employers who have registered in those systems.
 Further, in light of the ongoing COVID-19 pandemic, students should consult applicable state and county public health guidance prior to visiting any workplace in person.